JamesLTaylor/LocalMeet/design.md

 2. Rate events
 3. Report events/organizers as not being in keeping the the policy including charging for events without making that clear.

-## Community Builder

-These are users who add events.
-Events need to be checked by a moderator before they are published.

 ## Moderator